 Mason’s initial projection was for 10,000 sales and the Metropolitan met that target handily; sales for the 1954 calendar year totaled 13,905.
 Had Nash paid to tool the Metropolitan in Kenosha, it would have been a money-loser, but since the total development costs had been only $2 million, it was a modest success.
 Mason extended his contracts with Fisher & Ludlow and BMC.

 By that time, George Mason’s attention was elsewhere.
 In 1952, he had once again approached Packard and Hudson about the prospects of a merger.
 Although both again refused, by the end of 1953, it was clear that Hudson could not survive on its own.
-Sales of the dated “Step Down” Hudsons were plummeting, its compact Jet was proving to be an expensive disaster, and its business — like that of all the independent automakers — was being slammed by a vicious price war between Ford and Chevrolet.
+Sales of the dated “Step Down” Hudsons were plummeting, the compact Hudson Jet was proving to be an expensive disaster, and Hudson’s business — like that of all the independent automakers — was being slammed by a vicious price war between Ford and Chevrolet.

 On January 14, 1954, Hudson agreed to a friendly merger with Nash.
 Effective May 1, 1954, the two companies became the American Motors Corporation, the fourth-largest automaker in the U.S. George Mason became both president and CEO while Hudson CEO A. E. Barit became a consultant and a member of the new board of directors.
 George Romney became vice president.

 Mason still had his eye on Packard, which he hoped would become the upscale division of the new corporation.
-He had already made agreement with Packard president James Nance to buy Packard’s new V8 engines and Ultramatic transmissions for AMC use, since neither Nash nor Hudson yet had a V8 of its own.
+He had already made an agreement with Packard president James Nance to buy Packard’s new V8 engines and Ultramatic transmissions for AMC use, since neither Nash nor Hudson yet had a V8 of its own.
 The Packard board, however, was distracted with the possibility of a merger with Studebaker and rebuffed Mason’s merger offers, although neither party closed the door to future possibilities.

 Later that year, Mason was hospitalized with an attack of acute pancreatitis.
 He subsequently developed pneumonia and died on October 9 at the age of 63.
 In the wake of Mason’s death, George Romney became president and CEO of American Motors.